Harrer History, Family Crest & Coats of Arms

 The surname Harrer was first found in at Harbottle a village and civil parish in Northumberland, near the Scottish border.
 The village is the site of Harbottle Castle built during the reign of Edward I. The castle was built to protect invaders from Scotland was built and held by the Umfraville family.
 It sustained the reiterated attacks of the whole Scottish army in 1296 and was the site of the birth of a daughter in 1518 to Margaret, Queen Dowager of Scotland, who had lived there since 1515, after her marriage with the Earl of Angus.

-Important Dates for the Harrer family
+Early History of the Harrer family

 This web page shows only a small excerpt of our Harrer research.
 Another 96 words (7 lines of text) covering the year 1400 is included under the topic Early Harrer History in all our PDF Extended History products and printed products wherever possible.